Solution

 2. Analyze

-The CNN evaluates motion patterns frame by frame and produces a confidence score.
+The model evaluates motion patterns frame by frame to assess observable physical behavior and produce a confidence score.

 Funding Compliance